-Chances are, when it comes to how you've been taught to breathe during your weight training, you were advised to EXHALE throughout the concentric portion of an exercise (this is the phase of the repetition when you are pushing or pulling the weight, contracting the muscles, such as pushing the weight UP during the bench press).
+Chances are, when it comes to how you've been taught to breathe during your weight training, you were advised to exhale throughout the concentric portion of an exercise.
+(This is the phase of the repetition when you are pushing or pulling the weight and contracting the muscles, such as pushing the weight up during the bench press.)

 Do I have your attention?

 First, take a breath -- slightly more than normal but not extremely deep -- and hold it.